Published: February 17, 2022 | Last Updated: July 2, 2024

 7. Snap in Timeline (S)

-Snap in Timeline forces a clip to snap into place when in close proximity to another clip.
+Snap in Timeline forces a clip to snap into place near another clip.
 You can also turn this off for more precise placement.

 8. Pen Tool (P)

-The Pen Tool can be used for placing Keyframes either on the video’s opacity or the audio’s gain.
+The Pen Tool can be used to place Keyframes on the video’s opacity or the audio’s gain.

 9. In/Out (I/O)

-In and Out points are used when selecting a specific part of a clip in the Source Monitor to add into the timeline, or a section of a timeline for rendering.
+In and Out points are used when selecting a specific part of a clip in the Source Monitor to add to the timeline or a section of a timeline for rendering.
 They are used for reference and do not alter the clip or timeline.
 The In point is the beginning of your clip, and the Out point is the end.

 10. Clear In Point, Clear Out Point, Clear in and Out Points (Mac: Option+I, Option+O, Option+X/Windows: Control+I, Control+O, Control+X)